 The narrative will provide all the genetics knowledge you need to enjoy the real stars of the show – the scientists.
 In my opinion, most science nonfiction does not sufficiently acknowledge the people behind the facts.
 You wouldn’t write a book on politics without discussing the politicians and political theorists in addition to laws, or a book on the arts without discussing artists and performers as well as their works.
 Science is no different.
 In fact, leaving out the human element leads people to the understandable but false conclusion that science just pops out of thin air, infallible and complete, when really science is an incremental process involving lots of dropped beakers and excel auto-formulas and hurry-up-and-wait data collection.
 It reveals a tiny piece of the picture at a time, and sometimes it’s wrong, and even when it’s right it’s never the whole story in one experiment.
 Telling the human history of the science helps drive home that reality.

-Format: nonficiton.
-Genre: life science, history.
+Subject: life science, history.
+Format: nonfiction.
 Rating: 3/3 and I require a top-quality PBS adaptation like Emperor of All Maladies got immediately